The act of making stock is the first, best place to start.

 Here’s an added bonus, whether you are making mushroom, vegetable, or chicken stock, you house will smell wonderful!

-Vegetable Stock: Gather together the scraps from vegetable preparation and save them in a container in the refrigerator or freezer until you have enough to make a quick stock.
-Use the trimmings from mushrooms, stem ends from beans, roots and peelings from onions, leeks, garlic, carrots, turnips and parsnips, zucchini and turnips.
-There is no recipe, just use what you have, but I usually always want something from the onion family.
+Gather together the scraps from vegetable preparation and save them in a container in the refrigerator or freezer until you have enough to make a quick stock.
+Use the trimmings from mushrooms, stem ends from beans, roots and peelings from onions, leeks, garlic, carrots, parsnips, zucchini and turnips.
+There is no recipe, just use what you have, but I usually always want something from the onion family in the mix.

 *Beet trimmings (unless you want that flavor and color in your stock)